 When a person with diabetes develops hyperglycaemia, or high blood sugar, if there is not enough insulin around, or if their body is unable to utilise the insulin properly and break down sugar, the body turns to fat stores to create energy for the cells.
-While ketones can be a source of energy for many cells, they can be toxic in large amounts and cause a life-threatening emergency condition called ketoacidosis.
+As part of this process ketones are formed.
+Whilst ketones can be a source of energy for many cells they can be toxic in large amounts and cause a life-threatening emergency condition called ketoacidosis.

 Ketone levels can be measured in the urine by your doctor or by using an over-the-counter kit at home.

 Diabetic kidney problems can occur in people with diabetes.
 However, with early and intensive control of blood sugar, blood pressure and the use of certain medicines, the development and the progression of kidney problems can be slowed.

 To check for kidney problems, your doctor can arrange a urine test that measures the amount of protein in your urine, called microalbuminuria.
 Microalbuminuria occurs when small amounts of albumin (the main protein in your blood) leak into your urine.
 Without treatment to slow the leakage of protein, the kidneys may continue to be damaged and eventually fail.